DrThomasAger/smile/README.md

 # Name Tags

 Discover **optimal** tokens with clear failure cases for when the model doesn't understand the instructions!

+***(: Smile*** has simple checkpoints to confirm it has understood the instructions.

 Are you measuring the performance of your prompts?
 Do you know which text changes lead to downstream task performance?
 In ***(: Smile*** we can always measure when a model has not understood its role.